 Key ideas behind CAD:

-This approach dramatically simplifies GitOps workflows, and that’s where Config Sync shines.
+This approach dramatically simplifies GitOps workflows, and that’s where tools like Config Sync, Flux and ArgoCD shine.

 Config Sync is a GitOps reconciler that continuously applies configuration from Git to Kubernetes clusters.
 Rather than relying on CI/CD pipelines to push changes, clusters pull their desired state directly from Git.